Bankruptcy Abuse Prevention and Consumer Protection Act

 Second, people became enslaved by the cost of health care.
 The Bush administration responded to the request of banks who said consumers were abusing bankruptcy to just avoid paying their bills.
 But medical costs created the most bankruptcies.
 When the Act prevented bankruptcy, those with chronic illnesses were forced deplete all their assets to pay their medical bills.

 That is supported by earlier data.
 In the three months before the Act was passed, there were 667,431 bankruptcies in the fourth quarter of 2005.
 This plummeted to 116,771 in the first quarter of 2006.
 It was just 155,833 in the second quarter.

 Despite the law, the 2008 Financial Crisis sent bankruptcies skyrocketing.
 In the second quarter 2009, 381,073 people were forced into bankruptcy.
 By then, homeowners could no longer rely on home equity to pay their bills.
 They lost their home, and still had to declare bankruptcy.
 Such a dramatic increase in such a short period of time shows how many families folded in the face of unsustainable debt.

 Higher bankruptcies couldn't have come at a worse time for the economy.
 Vendors who no longer received payments eventually went bankrupt themselves.
 That created more unemployment.
-Although families who received bankruptcy protection were temporarily saved from crushing debt, it stayed on their credit report for ten years.
+Although families who received bankruptcy protection were temporarily saved from crushing debt, it stayed on their credit report for 10 years.
 That prevented them from buying a house or obtaining credit.
 Both trends prolonged the housing crisis and recession.
-Learn about other consumer protection laws.